Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability stems from an off-by-one error in the DrainCol::drop destructor where an unsafe memory copy operation could exceed the bounds of the associated vector.
-The issue specifically occurs when removing the first column from a TooDee object, where the DrainCol return object triggers a heap buffer overflow during the drop operation.
-The vulnerability is related to the size of the data being copied in one of the ptr::copy invocations inside the destructor (GitHub Issue).
+The vulnerability stems from an off-by-one error in the DrainCol::drop destructor where the ptr::copy operation could exceed the bounds of the associated vector.
+The issue specifically occurs when removing the first column from a TooDee object, where the DrainCol return object triggers a heap buffer overflow during its destruction.
+The vulnerability has been assigned a CVSS v4 score of 8.8 (High), with attack vectors including Network accessibility, Low attack complexity, and No privileges required (GitHub Advisory).

-The vulnerability allows unauthorized access beyond the allocated memory bounds, potentially leading to memory corruption and exposure.
-The CVSS metrics indicate high impacts on confidentiality and availability of the vulnerable system, with subsequent lower impacts on confidentiality, integrity, and availability of dependent systems (GitHub Advisory).
+The vulnerability can lead to heap buffer overflow conditions, potentially resulting in memory corruption and memory exposure.
+The CVSS metrics indicate High impact on confidentiality and availability of the vulnerable system, with Low subsequent system impacts across confidentiality, integrity, and availability (GitHub Advisory).

-The vulnerability was fixed in version 0.6.0 of the toodee crate.
-The fix involves reducing the copied size by one in the ptr::copy invocation, as implemented in commit e6e16d5.
-Users are advised to upgrade to version 0.6.0 or later to address this vulnerability (GitHub Commit).
+The vulnerability has been patched in version 0.6.0 of the toodee crate.
+The fix involves modifying the ptr::copy operation by reducing the copied size by one, as implemented in commit e6e16d5 (GitHub Commit).

 Source: This report was generated using AI